smkdGab/Sim-to-Real-transfer-of-Reinforcement-Learning-Policies-in-Robotics/README.md

 It is suggested to run both the files with `--help` to list all the options.

 # Automatic Domain Randomization
 Automatic Domain Randomization was introduced by [OpenAI](https://openai.com/) as an adversarial approach to the Domain Randomization techniques.
-Our implementation rely on the algorithms and the callbacks provided by [stable-baselines3](https://github.com/DLR-RM/stable-baselines3).
+Our implementation relies on the algorithms and the callbacks provided by [stable-baselines3](https://github.com/DLR-RM/stable-baselines3).
 For simplicity purposes the randomized environment of the UDR was not used in this context; instead we provided the `ADR` class and implemented a custom callback (`ADRCallback`) class to handle better the modification of the bounds.
 The two classes are thought to be complementary and they have to be used together:
 - `ADR` class contains the hyperparameters of the method and the core methods for handling the buffers, evaluating the performances and updating the bounds;
 - `ADRCallback` class implements the `BaseCallback` of `stable-baselines3`.
 It is used to call the `ADR` methods at each episode and for debugging and logging purposes.